martyav/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus.md

 4. Open a cmd prompt window and navigate to the GUID folder you created.
 Use the **/X** extraction command to extract the files, for example `mpam-fe.exe /X`.

    Note: The VMs will pick up the updated package whenever a new GUID folder is created with an extracted update package or whenever an existing folder is updated with a new extracted package.

+#### Set a scheduled task to update malware definitions for virtual machines

+The [SignatureDownloadCustomTask](https://www.powershellgallery.com/packages/SignatureDownloadCustomTask) PowerShell script simplifies the setting up of antimalware definitions for VMs and VM hosts.
+It allows VMs that don't have Internet connectivity or Windows Update (WU) connectivity to have up-to-date definitions.

+There are a number of ways you can install SignatureDownloadCustomTask.

+It can be set up on the host VM by running the following PowerShell command: `Install-Script -Name SignatureDownloadCustomTask`

+It can be installed manually by downloading and running the nupkg file directly; however, note that a manual install will require separate installation of any dependencies.

+The script can also be deployed automatically via the cloud, if you have the [Azure Automation](https://azure.microsoft.com/services/automation/) service.

+See [SignatureDownloadCustomTask PowerShell script](https://www.powershellgallery.com/packages/SignatureDownloadCustomTask) for full instructions on deploying this script via Azure Automation or manual installation.

 ### Randomize scheduled scans